cardenca/cardenca.github.io/_pages/publications.md

 author_profile: true
 ---

 Here you will find the updated list of published journal articles, conferences I have attended, patents, and theses I have completed.
+All documents here can be provided by direct requirement.

 <h2><center>
   Journal Articles